 If you’re having trouble paying your electric bill, TEP can help.
+Here are some programs and plans that can assist customers in paying their bills:

 - Short-term Assistance – TEP cooperates with several community agencies to offer emergency bill-payment assistance to customers facing hardships.
 You can contact these organizations directly for assistance: